buchanankerswell/kerswell_et_al_rocmlm/README.md

 ![](draft/repo-banner.png)

-***Figure:*** *Density models of a Primitive Upper Mantle composition (PUM, from Sun & McDonough, 1989) estimated by Perple_X ([Connolly, 2009](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2009GC002540)) and a simple three-layer Neural Network.*
+***Figure:*** *A pseudosection model for a Primitive Upper Mantle composition (PUM, from Sun & McDonough, 1989) estimated by Perple_X ([Connolly, 2009](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2009GC002540)) showing density (a), the gradient of density highlighting phase transitions (b), and density depth profiles along a range of hypothetical mantle geotherms (c).
+128$^3$ phase equilibria calculations were used to train RocMLMs. *

-# Kerswell et al. (2023; in prep.)
+# Kerswell et al. (2024)

-This work is in progress---stay tuned for updates.
+This work was recently submitted to G3---stay tuned for updates.

 ## Repository

-This repository provides all materials for the manuscript *Using Artificial Intellegence to Model Phase Changes in the Upper Mantle* (Kerswell et al., 2023; in prep.).
+This repository provides all materials for the manuscript *RocMLMs: Predicting Rock Properties through Machine Learning Models* (Kerswell et al., 2024; submitted to G3).

 This repository includes: